bbc/sqs-consumer/README.md

 * `waitTimeSeconds` - _Number_ - The duration (in seconds) for which the call will wait for a message to arrive in the queue before returning.
 * `authenticationErrorTimeout` - _Number_ - The duration (in milliseconds) to wait before retrying after an authentication error (defaults to `10000`).
 * `pollingWaitTimeMs` - _Number_ - The duration (in milliseconds) to wait before repolling the queue (defaults to `0`).
+* `deleteBeforeHandling` - _Boolean_ - If true, deletes messages before handling so messages will be deleted even on handling failures (defaults to `false`).
 * `sqs` - _Object_ - An optional [AWS SQS](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html) object to use if you need to configure the client manually

 ### `consumer.start()`